aditii-techie/JDBC-ModularApp/README.md

 # JDBC-ModularApp
-Repository containing two Eclipse projects demonstrating modular JDBC applications using Statement.
+Repository containing Eclipse project demonstrating modular JDBC applications using Statement.
 These examples showcase basic database operations such as inserting, updating, fetching, and deleting records in a MySQL database.